mohyehia/learning-notes/aws/aws-cloud-practitioner.md

 - **AWS Region**
   - When determining the right Region for your services, data, and applications, consider the following four business factors:
     - Compliance with data governance and legal requirements
-    - Proximity to your customers
+    - Proximity to your customers (you should select a region as close to your customers as possible)
     - Available Services within a Region
-    - Pricing
+    - Pricing (cost of services varies from region to region)
 - **Availability Zones**
-  - An Availability Zone is a single data center or a group of data centers within a Region.
+  - An Availability Zone is a single data center or a group of data centers with redundant power, networking & connectivity within a Region.
   - Availability Zones are located tens of miles apart from each other.
   - This is close enough to have low latency (the time between when content requested and received) between Availability Zones.
   - However, if a disaster occurs in one part of the Region, they are distant enough to reduce the chance that multiple Availability Zones are affected.
 - **Edge locations**
   - An edge location is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.
+- **Local Zones**
+  - Local zones are extensions of an AWS region.
+  - Locale zones allow you to select AWS services like compute and storage closer to the end users.
+  - Local zones provide high-bandwidth & secure connection to parent AWS region.
+  - Great for low latency applications like real-time gaming, live-streaming & virtual workstations for the local city.

 ## How to provision AWS resources
 - **AWS Management Console**